Chinatown (1974 film): Filming

+Principal photography took place from October 1973 to January 1974.
 William A. Fraker accepted the cinematographer position from Polanski when Paramount agreed.
 He had worked with the studio previously on Polanski's Rosemary's Baby.
 Robert Evans, never consulted about the decision, insisted that the offer be rescinded since he felt pairing Polanski and Fraker again would create a team with too much control over the project and complicate the production.

-Between Fraker and the eventual choice John A. Alonzo, the two compromised on Stanley Cortez, but Polanski grew frustrated with Cortez’s slow process, old fashioned compositional sensibility, and unfamiliarity with the Panavision equipment.
+Between Fraker and the eventual choice John A. Alonzo, the two compromised on Stanley Cortez, but Polanski grew frustrated with Cortez's slow process, old fashioned compositional sensibility, and unfamiliarity with the Panavision equipment.
+Alonzo had worked on documentaries and shot film for National Geographic and for Jacques Cousteau.
 Alonzo was chosen for his fleetness and skill with natural light a few weeks into production.
+Alonzo understood that Polanski wanted realism in his lighting; "He wants the soft red tile to look soft red."
 Ultimately, only a handful of scenes in the finished film, including the orange grove confrontation, were shot by Cortez.
+Because Polanski's English was poor, Alonzo and Polanski would communicate in Italian, which Alonzo would then translate for the crew.
+Polanski was rigorous in his framing and use of Alonzo's vision, making the actors strictly adhere to blocking to accommodate the camera and lighting.

 In keeping with a technique Polanski attributes to Raymond Chandler, all of the events of the film are seen subjectively through the main character's eyes; for example, when Gittes is knocked unconscious, the film fades to black and fades in when he awakens.
 Gittes appears in every scene of the film.
-This subjectivity is the same construction as Francis Coppola's The Conversation in which the main character, Harry Caul (Gene Hackman) appears in every scene in the film.
+This subjectivity is the same construction used in Francis Coppola's The Conversation in which the main character, Harry Caul (Gene Hackman), appears in every scene in the film.
 The Conversation began shooting eleven months prior to Chinatown.

-His favorite illustration of this was the "parable of the hair".
-Robert Evans had flown in Ara Gallant from New York to streak Dunaway's coiffure for the movie, and in the course of one of Polanski's more complicated lighting setups, an errant hair escaped.
-During a scene set inside the Brown Derby restaurant, Polanski tried to shoot past the loose strand in what would otherwise have been a perfect 1930s marcel: tight, blonde, and lacquered against her skull à la Jean Harlow.

-It took a summit meeting in Evans's Paramount office before Dunaway would return to work.
-Polanski fanned the incident in the press as a perfect example of American star hysterics, while Dunaway insisted her hair was not the point: "It was not the hair.
-It was the incessant cruelty that I felt, the constant sarcasm, the never-ending need to humiliate me".